-- It is received before the deadline given in the call text. - It is complete (i.e., the proposal description has been provided in all its parts): - o Filled-in template - o Filled-in web form

-- The proposal must be submitted by legal entities established in one of the member states of the EU or in an associated country.
-For a list of associated countries, see ftp://ftp.cordis.europa.eu/pub/fp7/docs/third_country_agreements_en.pdf. - The content of the proposal relates to the ECHORD Scenarios, Research Foci and Experiment Types described before.
+- Its corresponding partners have not been included in experiments of previous ECHORD calls (1 or 2).
+Based on a decision by the European Commission, legal entities (e.g. research institutions, universities or companies) acceding to the ECHORD Grant Agreement related to Call 1 and 2 cannot participate in this Call, i.e., organisations which were successful in either Call 1 or Call 2 are not allowed to submit proposals.
+Even in case of large organisations, such as Fraunhofer, CNR or CNRS, this means that not any other institute from these organisations can apply for funding in the 3rd Call if there were successful proposals in the first or second Call by any institute of that organisation.
+It is received before the deadline given in the call text. - It is complete (i.e., the proposal description has been provided in all its parts): - Filled-in template - o Filled-in web form - The proposal must be submitted by legal entities established in one of the member states of the EU or in an associated country.
+For a list of associated countries, see http://ftp.cordis.europa.eu/pub/fp7/docs/third_country_agreements_en.pdf. - The content of the proposal relates to the ECHORD Scenarios, Research Foci and Experiment Types described before.